mattmakai/fullstackpython.com/source/content/pages/02-web-frameworks/0203-django.markdown

   framework learning curve.

 * [2 Scoops of Django](http://twoscoopspress.com/products/two-scoops-of-django-1-6)
-  by Daniel Greenfield and Audrey Roy is well worth the price of admission if you're serious about learning how to correctly develop Django websites.
+  by Daniel Greenfeld and Audrey Roy is well worth the price of admission if you're serious about learning how to correctly develop Django websites.

 * [Effective Django](http://effectivedjango.com/) is another free introduction